-A search at the Bankruptcy and Companies Court will determine whether any proceedings have been lodged against a company.
-This can be done using the search computers at the Bankruptcy and Companies Court (a £11 fee is payable for a 15-minute search) or by telephone.
+A search of the Insolvency and Companies List (formerly known as the Bankruptcy and Companies Court) will determine whether any proceedings have been lodged against a company.
+This can be done online (although an account must be created) or by telephone.

-5 Can the shareholders or other equity interest holders, directors and officers or other authorised signatories of an obligor organised in your jurisdiction be determined from a search of a public registry?
+Can the shareholders or other equity interest holders, directors and officers or other authorised signatories of an obligor organised in your jurisdiction be determined from a search of a public registry?
 If not, how are these parties customarily identified?